gluon-lang/gluon/book/src/marshalling-types.md

 - [Getable][]: Types that implement `Getable` can be marshalled from Gluon to Rust.
-This means you can use these types anywhere you are receiving values from Gluon, for example as parameters for a function.
+This means you can use these types anywhere you are receiving values from Gluon, for example as parameters for a function implemented on the Rust side or as return type of a Gluon function you want to call from Rust.

 - [Pushable][] is the counterpart to `Getable`.
 It allows implementing types to be marshalled to Gluon.
-Values of these types can returned from embedded rust functions.
+Values of these types can returned from embedded Rust functions and be used as parameters to Gluon functions.

 - [Userdata][] allows a Rust type to be marshalled as completely opaque type.
 The Gluon code will be able to receive and pass values of this type, but cannot inspect it at all.
 This is